The Buying Process in Flow Chart Form

 If an investor or home buyer wanted to purchase an existing short-term rental would all the permits and licenses be transferred to the new owner upon closing of the sale, or would the buyer need to start the process over?

-The answer: it depends.
+It depends.
 Some permits run with the land and some do not.
 This means some permits are transferrable and some are not.
 All NEWLY permitted homes will run with the land and be transferable.
 Some, but not all, of the grandfathered-in permits are transferable.

-Another option: the potential buyer can put an offer in on a home contingent on the approval of getting the short-term license and the “go-ahead” from the city.
+The potential buyer can put an offer in on a home contingent on the approval of getting the short-term license and the “go-ahead” from the city.
 Meaning, if the city doesn’t say “yes” to a short-term rental, the buyer could decide to not purchase the property and back out of the contract without penalty.

 For more information on how to do this, contact one of Manitou Springs Real Estate’s qualified agents to assist and guide you through the process.